clux/facemaulers/REAL_IDEAS.md

 priest -> pope tree?
 Pope has godly powers of resurrection.

 suppose we need people working in healthcare as well. druids or clerics?

+## MAGIC IS ENERGY FIELD
+people have access to it (rich) poor can hack it

 ## Races
 Thieflings - sons of traders/investors